BlockScience/koi-net-demo-v1/README.md

 ## Port Configuration

-The system uses the following port mapping:
+The system uses the following port mapping for both local and Docker modes:

 ```
 - Coordinator: 8080